How on Earth do you pick the perfect gift for a Buddhist?

 Even better idea: help the create a Zen garden.

-My guide to creating a Zen garden shows you everything you need to know.
+My guide to creating a Zen garden (see the link above) shows you everything you need to know.
 Why not get some gardening items and spend time creating a garden together.

 Creating a Zen garden isn’t as hard as it sounds.
 You’ll need the basic tools and items, including pebbles and a bonsai tree, but you can easily get the job done with $100 and about three hours of work.